11 minute read

 };

-Usually, headers of the incoming and outgoing frames are logged.
-Set Client#logRawCommunication to log entire frames.
+Usually, headers of incoming and outgoing frames are logged.
+Set Client#logRawCommunication to log complete frames.

 Callbacks